moj-analytical-services/iam_builder/README.md

 ## How to update

-When updating IAM builder, make sure to change the version number in `pyproject.yaml` and describe the change in `CHANGELOG.md`.
+When updating IAM builder, make sure to change the version number in `pyproject.toml` and describe the change in `CHANGELOG.md`.

 If you have changed any dependencies in `pyproject.yaml`, run `poetry update` to update `poetry.lock`.